Oct 3, 2010

 Fruits of the garden, and the Compost Toilet

-But anyway, I will not write much on this post, as pictures will speak for themselves, with few comments...
+I will not write much on this post, as pictures will speak for themselves, with a few comments...

-I also wanted to post some pictures of few of my little veggetable gardens...
-I didn't garden much this year, but I still have enough for me not to need to go shopping :-)
+I also wanted to post some pictures of a few of my little vegetable gardens...
+I didn't garden much this year, but I still have enough for me not to need to go shopping...

 nice water melons as well !!!

-and the winter cabbages and lettuce, planted on "sheet-mulch" made by the participants of the permaculture course... behind you can see the nectarine tree that improved significantly after I made a mulch around and planted some beans for Nitrogen fixing...the tomatoe plants came everywhere...actually, I didn't plant any of the tomatoes, they simply came along with the compost I used :-)
+The winter cabbages and lettuce, planted on the "sheet-mulch" bed made by the participants during the permaculture course, are doing very well... behind you can see the nectarine tree that improved significantly after I mulched around and planted some beans for Nitrogen fixing...

 Now the Compost Toilet...